aws/karpenter-provider-aws/website/content/en/pre-docs/tasks/running-pods.md

 ```

 Continuing to add to the example, `nodeAffinity` lets you define terms so if one term doesn't work it goes to the next one.
-Here, if `us-west-2a` is not available, the pod can go to the East zone and run on a spot instance (notice the AWS-specific key).
+Here, if `us-west-2a` is not available, the second term will cause the pod to run on a spot instance in us-west-2d.

 ```